Bérgson: Portuguesa (loan)

 Due to a clause in Bergson loan agreement with Juventude, he would be allowed terminate his loan if a Brasileiro Série A team were to make an offer.
 After Portuguesa offered four times the wages Bergson was receiving at the time, Juventude were unable to retain his services and on 1 August 2013, he joined Série A club Portuguesa on loan.
 After not making an appearance in the league for over two seasons, Bergson scored his first Série A goal, a header, in a 4–2 win against Bahia on 31 August.

 Chapecoense (loan)

-Bergson form with Portuguesa saw him continue to attract interest from top division Brazilian clubs leading him to be officially unveiled as a Chapacoense player on 1 January 2014, once again on loan.
+Bergson's form with Portuguesa saw him continue to attract interest from top division Brazilian clubs leading him to be officially unveiled as a Chapacoense player on 1 January 2014, once again on loan.
 Bergson would establish himself as a first team player initially after 3 goals in 11 appearances in the 2014 Campeonato Catarinense.